unrealircd/unrealircd/README.md

 online documentation.

 ## Pick the right branch!
+**UnrealIRCd 4** is currently in Release Candidate stage and will soon be the next major version of UnrealIRCd.
+The plan is to release UnrealIRCd 4 in Q4 2015.
+This is the 'unreal40' branch and is the default branch on GitHub.

-The **3.2.x (stable)** series have proven to be very reliable over the past 10(!) years.
-If you want to run a stable IRCd then download UnrealIRCd 3.2 from www.unrealircd.org, or use the 'master' branch on GitHub (NOTE: this is not the default branch!).
+The alternative are the **3.2.x (stable)** series which have proven to be very reliable over the past 10 years.
+If you want to run a really stable IRCd then download UnrealIRCd 3.2 from www.unrealircd.org, or use the 'master' branch on GitHub (NOTE: this is not the default branch!).

-Otherwise, if you want to check out the latest technology and features, don't mind crashing once in a while and want to help us test, then try out **3.4.x (beta!)**.
-On GitHub use the 'unreal34' branch (the default).

-If you are just interested in checking out UnrealIRCd for the first time then we recommend you to try 3.2.x and not 3.4.x.
-UnrealIRCd 3.2.x is full of features as well and is much more stable.
-Also the documentation for 3.4.x is not up to date which may hinder you getting started.

 ## How to get started
 Please consult our excelent online documentation at https://www.unrealircd.org/docs/ when setting up the IRCd!

-Note: the procedure below is for UnrealIRCd version 3.4.x (not 3.2.x!)
+Note: the procedure below is for UnrealIRCd 4 (not 3.2.x!)

 ### Step 1: Installation
 #### Windows